starikcetin/Eflatun.SceneReference/README.md

 Controls the Scene Data Maps Generator's JSON formatting.

-It is recommended to leave this option at _Indented_ as it will make the generated files human-readable.
+It is recommended to leave this option at _None_ as it will make the generated files smaller in size.

 ### Fail Build If Generation Fails